 Now more than ever before, we are in need of peace and reassurance.
 We need to know that our families are safe and that we are doing everything we can to help our children feel safe and optimistic.
 A significant portion of our children’s identities and values develop at school.

 I cannot think of a better learning environment for my children than St. Charles Borromeo School.
 The academic instruction is rigorous and the teachers hold high expectations for all students.
 More importantly, St. Charles School is a community that fosters social-emotional development and spiritual development for all students.
-The staff works tirelessly to challenge students and to find ways to engage all learners, even through remote learning during the COVID-19 pandemic.
+The staff works tirelessly to challenge students and to find ways to engage all learners.

 A great sense of peace comes over me, knowing that my children have the opportunity to be part of a learning environment each day that is so nurturing.
 I am confident that the foundation that is built at St. Charles Borromeo School for my children will endure for the rest of their lives.